 Want to make sure you tick off all the must-see sites in Guatemala?
 The Mini Adventure combines the major hot spots in Guatemala into a 1-week excursion that can be added at the beginning or end of your volunteer program.
 You will be accompanied by a certified, bilingual tour guide for each trip, using Antigua as your home base between tours.
 The 6-day adventure complements your volunteer experience, without the stress of trip planning!
 It will begin on Sunday and finish the following Saturday morning, and accommodation is included from the Saturday before your adventure begins.
 Please note that your meals are not included on this trip.

 - Pacaya Volcano Hike

 - 3 days/2 nights on the beach in El Salvador (surf lessons included)

 - 2 days/1 night in the Mayan Ruins of Tikal (airfare to and from Tikal included)

 If you would like to add a Mini Adventure to your trip, you can arrange this directly with your Program Manager once you are registered for the program.

 Enjoy a challenging 2-day trek and camping adventure on the active Acatangego Volcano.
-You’ll hike 11 miles (8 kms) round-trip up this active volcano with an elevation gain of 5,150 ft (1,500 meterss).
-Be sure to pack your camera to capture the stunning views with neighboring volcanoes spewing lava while camping at 13,000 ft (3,963 meterss).
+You’ll hike 11 miles (8 kms) round-trip up this active volcano with an elevation gain of 5,150 ft (1,500 metress).
+Be sure to pack your camera to capture the stunning views with neighboring volcanoes spewing lava while camping at 13,000 ft (3,963 metress).

 Spend a full day trekking up Acatenango Volcano, an active volcano in Guatemala with stunning views of neighboring volcanoes.